West Monmouth School

-West Monmouth School (Welsh: Ysgol Gorllewin Mynwy; colloquially: West Mon) is a state-funded and non-selective secondary school in Pontypool, Torfaen, south Wales.
+West Monmouth School (Welsh: Ysgol Gorllewin Mynwy; colloquially: West Mon) is a state-funded and non-selective secondary school in Pontypool, Torfaen, South Wales.

 Admissions

 Pupils who attend the school generally live in the Torfaen area.
 The school offers education for 11-year-olds to 16-year-olds, and 1,174 pupils are currently enrolled there as of September 2024.

 History

-The school owes its existence to the charitable donations of William Jones, who died in 1615.
+The school owes its existence to the charitable donations of haberdasher William Jones, who died in 1615.
 He bequeathed money to the Worshipful Company of Haberdashers for the foundation of a grammar school in Monmouth.
 An accumulation of funds by the end of the nineteenth century encouraged Monmouth School to build a sister school to serve western Monmouthshire.

 Grammar school

 After much discussion and debate the town of Pontypool was chosen after land of six acres (24,000 m2) was donated by local landowner John Capel Hanbury.
 In 1896 the foundation stone of what was then known as Jones' West Monmouth School was laid by Louisa Eager, wife of John Hanbury.
 The school was officially opened by Godfrey Morgan, 1st Viscount Tredegar in 1898, to accommodate 70 boarders and 30 day boys.
 The total cost of erecting the school was estimated at £30,000.

 The original school buildings were designed by Henry Stock, the Haberdashers’ in-house architect, who also designed structures at Monmouth School for Boys and the main block at Monmouth School for Girls.
 Stock constructed the West Monmouth school of red brick, with stone dressings and roofs of Welsh slate.
 It is a Grade II listed building.
 The school became a county grammar school (under the auspices of the then Monmouthshire County Council) in 1954, and the last boarders left in 1958.